About the course

 Archaeological Science students are all based at the Research Laboratory for Archaeology and the History of Art (RLAHA).
 You will have the use of workspace in the RLAHA which has computers and desk space with points for laptop computers.

-The RLAHA also has excellent laboratory facilities which are used by all members of the laboratory, including students undertaking dissertations.
+The RLAHA also has excellent laboratory facilities, which are available to students undertaking research for their dissertations.
 Students may also make use of specialised IT (including GIS) and other facilities in the School of Archaeology.

 The Radcliffe Science Library, the Sackler and Balfour Libraries are the main services within the University for the material you will require.
 The RLAHA library also carries some core texts and journals that can be viewed on site.